dougeby/IntuneDocs/intune/conditional-access-exchange-create.md

 - The connector for an on-premises Exchange organization can install on any machine as long as that machine can communicate with the Exchange server.

 - The connector supports **Exchange CAS environment**.
-Intune supports installing the connector on the Exchange CAS server directly, but we recommend you install it on a separate computer due to the additional load the connector puts on the server.
+Intune supports installing the connector on the Exchange CAS server directly, but we recommend you install it on a separate computer because of the additional load the connector puts on the server.
 When configuring the connector, you must set it up to communicate to one of the Exchange CAS servers.

 - **Exchange ActiveSync** must be configured with certificate-based authentication, or user credential entry.